25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 Remember that the sun sets pretty early in winter (usually by 5pm in most places in the US)!
 As soon as the sun drops behind the mountains and the trail becomes shady, temperatures can drop significantly.

-If you plan on catching the sunset, we recommend not being too far from the trailhead and making sure to pack extra layers.
+If you plan on catching the sunset, I recommend not being too far from the trailhead and making sure to pack extra layers.
 See this post for more tips on how to choose an appropriate hiking trail.

 Person hiking on snowy trail through aspen trees as sun drops down over snowy mountain ridge